Last updated on 6 March 2023

 Jussi Pasanen’s MVP Pyramid Model beautifully illustrates the issue.
 On the left, we have the broad “many features, none of them good” approach.
 On the right, we have the “fewer features, all of them delightful” approach.

-Jon Pittman’s Medium post is an appeal for us to strive for “romantic quality” when creating an MVP, the right pyramid.
+Jon Pittman’s Medium post is an appeal for us to strive for “romantic quality” when creating an MVP, Jussi’s right-side pyramid.
 Other folks say the same thing, but refer to the idea as “minimum delightful product.”

-We make stuff to solve people’s problems, and meaningful solutions improve people’s lives in some way.
+We make stuff to address people’s problems, and meaningful solutions improve people’s lives in some way.

 If a product isn’t meaningful for people, no amount of great design will make it successful.